lqb2/formation/_posts/2019-03-16-journey-breadcrumbs.md

 feature_image: "https://i.imgur.com/btyODva.jpg"
 ---

-so first thing to share: [this post about breadcrumbs on my blog](http://lqb2.co/blog///2019/03/13/breadcrumbs/) is 100% a journey experience. that is the headline takeaway from this journey: only breadcrumbs can be left behind.
+so first thing to share: [this post about breadcrumbs on my regular blog](http://lqb2.co/blog///2019/03/13/breadcrumbs/) is 100% a journey experience. that is the headline takeaway from this journey: only breadcrumbs can be left behind.

 that leads to three actions for me: